One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 Money situations are exhausting.
 They require constant vigilance and a thousand small decisions: Can I afford this?
 Should I transfer to savings?
 How much should I keep in chequing?
 Did I already spend too much this month?

-Some people carry this as a low-grade anxiety that sits in the background: a persistent uncertainty about whether you're doing okay or quietly falling behind.
+Some people carry this as a low-grade anxiety that sits in the background: a persistent uncertainty about whether they’re doing okay or quietly falling behind.

 Others cope by avoiding it entirely.
 They stop checking their balances, ignore their credit card statements, and hope everything works out.
-The anxiety doesn't go away.
+The tension doesn't go away.
 It just moves underground.

 The Problem Isn't Willpower

-If you recognize that tension, you might assume the problem is you.
-That you're not disciplined enough.
-That you just need to budget better or track your spending more carefully.
+If you recognize that tension, you might assume the problem is that you’re not disciplined enough or that you just need to budget better or track your spending more carefully.

-But that advice misses the fundamental issue: you can't "just" do anything when your money is structurally set up to confuse you.
+But that thinking misses the fundamental issue: you can't "just" do anything when your money is structurally set up to confuse you.

 There's a reason managing money feels like driving in the fog for many of us.
 The financial system benefits from your confusion.